SS Caledonia (1904): Building and civilian service

 Caledonia had twin screws, each driven by a three-cylinder triple expansion engine.
 Between them her twin engines were rated at 1,060 NHP and gave her a speed of 16 kn.

 Anchor Line registered Caledonia at Glasgow.
 Her United Kingdom official number was 121218 and her code letters were HCFD.

 On 26 March 1905 Caledonia began her maiden voyage from Glasgow to New York.
 On 11 July 1914 she began her last civilian voyage on this route.

 By 1913 Caledonia was equipped for wireless telegraphy.
-Her call sign MAI.
+Her call sign is MAI.

 War service and loss

 In August 1914 the Admiralty requisitioned Caledonia as a troop ship.
 In March 1915 she left Saint John, New Brunswick carrying members of the 26th Battalion, Canadian Expeditionary Force.

+On the night of 31 July 1915 the 38th Battalion (Ottawa), CEF embarked on the Caledonia at Montreal.
+The transport proceeded down the Gulf of St. Lawrence, but was ordered back to Quebec City due to the suspected presence of submarines off the Atlantic coast.
+The battalion disembarked at Lévis, and two days later proceeded to Halifax by train.
+The ship sailed on to Halifax and picked up the 38th 7 August.
+They sailed on 8 August, landing in the Imperial fortress colony of Bermuda on 13 August to relieve the Royal Canadian Regiment, which had been posted to the Bermuda Garrison in place of the 2nd Battalion of the Lincolnshire Regiment in 1914.